JeremyGrosser/wacc/README.md

 process.
 Perhaps I'd feel differently if this code was getting embedded into a language server.
 If I do want to do deallocation later, I wonder if there's something clever I can do with storage pools to free an entire tree.

+## Chapter 3: Binary Operators
+The big topic in this chapter was operator precedence.
+The "Precedence Climbing" approach makes more sense to me than the Pratt parsers I've worked with in the past.
+The discussion in this chapter was quite detailed and I appreciated the comparison to recursive descent.
+It's nice to know the "why" in addition to the "how".
+The actual implementation ended up being quite a bit simpler than I expected based on the reading, which was nice.

+The add, subtract, and multiply operators are fairly straightforward, except that they sometimes need an operand pushed to a temporary register, which is done in a later compilation pass.
+I really like how adding a new "micropass" simplifies the codegen.

+Division is a little more complicated because one of the operands needs sign extension.
+I was extra confused when the `cdq` instruction disassembled as `cltd`.
+It's the same thing, but AT&T and Intel assembly syntax disagree on what this instruction is called.
+Confusing!
+Apparently there's a small list of register aliases like this.

+Rather than modifying the instruction vector in place like I did in the last code emission pass, I built a new copy of the vector while reading the old one.
+This was much more straightforward than the edit list approach, at the cost of additional memory utilization.
+Seems like a worthwhile tradeoff to me.

+I got a bit confused with the signedness of stack offsets in my assembly AST and ended up smashing the stack a few times.
+I added a `subtype Stack_Offset range Integer'First .. -4` to make it impossible to generate code like that again.